+To safeguard the objectivity of the Commission, conflict of interest determinations shall be made by the Chair

+- 37 report. - 38

-To safeguard the objectivity of the Appeal Board, any member who has a conflict of interest in connection with a program filing an appeal must inform the Director of the Commission.
-The Appeal Board member will be instructed to not access the report for that program either in advance of or at the time of the meeting, and the individual must leave the room when the program is being discussed.
-If necessary, the respective representative organization will be contacted to identify a temporary replacement Appeal Board member.
+39 To safeguard the objectivity of the Appeal Board, any member who has a conflict of interest in

+40 connection with a program filing an appeal must inform the Director of the Commission.
+The Appeal

+Board member will be instructed to not access the report for that program either in advance of or at the

+42 time of the meeting, and the individual must leave the room when the program is being discussed.
+If

+43 necessary, the respective representative organization will be contacted to identify a temporary

+44 replacement Appeal Board member.

+Page 1902 Appendix 1 Subpage 4 Standing Committee on Documentation and Policy Commission Only CODA Winter 2024

-Conflicts of interest for Commissioners, Review Committee members and members of the Appeal Board may also include being from the same state, but not the same program.
-The Commission is aware that being from the same state may not itself be a conflict; however, when residence within the same state is in addition to any of the items listed above, a conflict would exist.
+Conflicts of interest for Commissioners, Review Committee members and members of the Appeal Board 1 2 may also include being from the same state, but not the same program.
+The Commission is aware that being from the same state may not itself be a conflict; however, when residence within the same state is in 3 addition to any of the items listed above, a conflict would exist.
+4

-This provision refers to the concept of conflict of interest in the context of accreditation decisions.
-The prohibitions and limitations are not intended to exclude participation and decision-making in other areas, such as policy development and standard setting.
+6 This provision refers to the concept of conflict of interest in the context of accreditation decisions.
+The limits the involvement of the members of the ADA, the American Dental Education Association and the 12

+- 7 prohibitions and limitations are not intended to exclude participation and decision-making in other areas, 8 such as policy development and standard setting. - 9

-Commissioners are expected to evaluate each accreditation action, policy decision or standard adoption for the overall good of the public.
-The American Dental Association (ADA) Constitution and Bylaws limits the involvement of the members of the ADA, the American Dental Education Association and the American Association of Dental Boards in areas beyond the organization that appointed them.
-Although Commissioners are appointed by designated communities of interest, their duty of loyalty is first and foremost to the Commission.
-A conflict of interest exists when a Commissioner holds appointment as an officer in another organization within the Commission's communities of interest.
-Therefore, a conflict of interest exists when a Commissioner or a Commissioner-designee provides simultaneous service to the Commission and an organization within the communities of interest.
-(Refer to Policy on Simultaneous Service)
+Commissioners are expected to evaluate each accreditation action, policy decision or standard adoption 10 for the overall good of the public.
+The American Dental Association (ADA) Constitution and Bylaws 11 foremost to the Commission.
+A conflict of interest exists when a Commissioner holds appointment as an 15 officer in another organization within the Commission's communities of interest.
+Therefore, a conflict of 16